Demographics of Montreal: Middle Eastern

 According to CH (Montreal's multicultural channel) there are now over 117,000 people of Arab origin in Montreal.
-Montreal has sizable communities of Lebanese, Syrian and Egyptian origin.
+Montreal has sizable communities of Lebanese, Palestinian and Egyptian origin.
 The main Arab district is the borough of Saint-Laurent, which contains an Arab population of about 32,000 (52 percent of the population).

-In 1931 the Syro-Lebanese were the largest non-French and non-British ethnic group in Ville Marie.
+In 1931 the Lebanese were the largest non-French and non-British ethnic group in Ville Marie.

 Lebanese

 According to the 2011 Census there were 190,275 Canadians who claimed Lebanese ancestry, with the largest concentration in Montreal, making them by far the largest group of people with Arabic-speaking roots.

 Moroccans

 As of the 2001 Canadian Census there were over 16,000 Canadians of Moroccan descent in Montreal, about 75% of the total Moroccan population of Canada.